-- Validation of the variant(s) by Sanger sequencing is recommended to rule out false positives. - Sequencing the variant(s) in the other affected and unaffected members of the family is recommended to confirm the significance. - Genetic counselling is advised for interpretation on the consequences of the variant(s). - If results obtained do not match the clinical findings, additional testing should be considered as per referring clinician's recommendations.
+- Segregation analysis of the variant by Sanger sequencing is recommended in affected and unaffected members of the family. - Validation of the variant(s) by Sanger sequencing is recommended to rule out false positives. - Genetic counselling is advised for interpretation on the consequences of the variant(s). - The significance/classification of the variants might change based on parental and family members genetic testing. - For questions about this report, or for assistance in locating nearby genetic counseling services, please contact the laboratory: contact@molq.in. - If results obtained do not match the clinical findings, additional testing should be considered as per referring clinician's recommendations.